DevCycleHQ/AI-Prompts-And-Rules/install-prompts/react-openfeature.md

 <prerequisites>
 ## Required Information

-Before proceeding, verify you have:
+Before proceeding, verify using the DevCycle MCP that you have:

 - [ ] A DevCycle account and project set up
 - [ ] A Development environment **Client SDK Key** (starts with `dvc_client_`)